VirtusLab/dokka-site/documentation/index.md

 **Yes, this page was generated using dokka-site**

-You can learn more from out [documentation](dokka-site/index.html).
+You can learn more from our [documentation](dokka-site/index.html).

 ## Getting started